lnx66/agents-for-openbb/README.md

 ```

-## Configuring your custom copilot for OpenBB Terminal (`copilots.json`)
+## Configuring your custom copilot for the OpenBB app (`copilots.json`)

-To integrate your custom copilot with OpenBB Terminal, you need to configure and
+To integrate your custom copilot with the OpenBB app, you need to configure and
 serve a `copilots.json` file.
 This file defines how your custom copilot connects
 with the frontend, including which features are supported by your custom
 copilot, and where requests  should be sent.